 Your teenager is likely to be more motivated when they have a savings intention in mind.
 Let’s say a short term objective may be for a new pair of trainers, while a longer term ambition at the same time might be for spending money for an overseas trip the family is taking later in the year.

-Put a little bit on a regular basis
+Think about putting a little bit away on a regular basis

 Set the right example

 As in other areas of life, teenagers are likely to copy the financial behaviour of their parents.
 That means if you’re in the habit of saving up to buy something, your kids may be more likely to do the same.